Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

-If the level of interstellar polarization is small or comparable to the intrinsic polarization, it can be simultaneously solved for, potentially with a loss of precision in the determination of stellar parameters \citep{Bailey2020, Lewis2019}.
+A fuller assessment of precision should also consider interstellar polarization, but in the UV it is not as much of a concern.
+If the level of interstellar polarization is small or comparable to the intrinsic polarization, it can be simultaneously solved for, potentially with a small loss of precision in the determination of stellar parameters \citep{Bailey2020, Lewis2019}.
 However, supporting ground-based optical multi-band polarization measurements facilitate independent determination of the level of interstellar polarization.
-Standard techniques like use of field star polarization can be used to help characterize and remove the interstellar polarization component (see e.g. \citealt{Wisniewski2003,Wisniewski2006,Wisniewski2007}).
-Typically, in the optical the intrinsic polarization component will be small in comparison to the interstellar polarization for stars more distant than $\approx$100\,pc; it can therefore be neglected to determine the interstellar polarization.
-Although the fine details of interstellar polarization in the UV is a matter of ongoing investigation (including for Polstar, for example, see the white paper entitled, "Ultraviolet Spectropolarimetry with Polstar: Interstellar Medium Science" \citep{Andersson2021}).
-In general interstellar polarization is well approximated by the Serkowski Law \citep{Serkowski1975}, which has only two or three parameters \citep{Wilking1980, Whittet1992} -- the wavelength of maximum polarization, $\lambda_{max}$, the maximum polarization, $p_{max}$, and sometimes a `constant' $k$, where $\lambda_{max}$ is overwhelmingly observed to be at visual wavelengths \citep{Wilking1982}.
-Once these parameters are solved for, the Serkowski curve can be extrapolated into the optical accurately.
+Standard techniques like the use of field star polarization can be used to help characterize and remove the interstellar polarization component (see \textit{e.g.,} \citealt{Wisniewski2003,Wisniewski2006,Wisniewski2007}).
+Typically, in the optical the intrinsic photospheric polarization component will be small in comparison to the interstellar polarization for stars at a significant distance ($\gtrsim$100\,pc); it can therefore often be neglected to determine the interstellar polarization of diskless stars.
+The fine details of interstellar polarization in the UV is a matter of ongoing investigation including for Polstar, for example, see this volume, ``Ultraviolet Spectropolarimetry with Polstar: Interstellar Medium Science'', \citet{AnderssonTC}.
+However, interstellar polarization is in general well approximated by the Serkowski Law \citep{Serkowski1975}, which has only two or three parameters \citep{Wilking1980, Whittet1992} -- the wavelength of maximum polarization, $\lambda_{max}$, the maximum polarization, $p_{max}$, and sometimes a `constant' $K$, where $\lambda_{max}$ is overwhelmingly observed to be at visual wavelengths \citep{Wilking1982}.
+Once these parameters are solved for, the Serkowski curve can be extrapolated into the UV accurately.